-PS/2 Keyboard/Mouse Port
+PS/2 Keyboard or Mouse Port

-Use this port to connect a PS/2 mouse or keyboard.
+Use this port to connect a PS/2 keyboard or mouse.

 Optical S/PDIF Out Connector

 This connector provides digital audio out to an external audio system that supports digital optical audio.
 Before using this feature, ensure that your audio system provides an optical digital audio in connector.